egk696/VHDL_FSM_Visualizer/README.md

 # VHDL FSM Visualizer
 A VHDL helper that visualizes FSM states and transitions by tracking, in real-time, a specified .vhd file.
 The purpose of this application is to provide a user friendly interface for mapping an FSM at the same time it is coded, in VHDL.
 It aims to accelerate FSM creation and debugging by visualizing its states and flow.
+The application can also be used for educational purposes to help understand better the concept of FSMs by visualising their graph as you code them.

 ##Current Goals
 * Real-time file tracking and auto-update